MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 Confirming this popup updates the Loan to the selected status

 ![Loan_Status](documentation/images/Change_Status_Modal.png)
+> _This is a screenshot of the "Change Status" button.
+This will allow you to change the customers loan status to any option in the drop down menu.
+The status will update once you press the update button.

 When a customer is logged in, they are presented with the **customer view**.
 A customer cannot create, modify, or delete any loans and may only see loans associated with their account.
 A customer may publish comments, as discussed in the following section.

 ![Loan_Customer](documentation/images/Expanded_Loan_Accordion_Customer.png)
+> _This is a screenshot of the customer view when they log in.
+It will show their loan status, their warranty plan if they have one, as well as the comments.

 ### Comments on Loans
 Comments are added on loans using the comment bar near the bottom of an expanded loan.
 Comments appear top to down within the body of the loan with newer comments appearing above older ones.
 Both customers and admins can create and see normal comments.
 As an admin user, you have the option of posting a comment as _admin-only_ which can only be viewed by admins.